Skip to main content

 Your Mortgage Is Just the Start

-When most people think about the cost of owning a home, they think about their monthly mortgage payment.
+Most people think about their mortgage payment.
 Maybe they factor in property taxes.
-But the true cost of homeownership is far larger than what shows up on your mortgage statement.
+The true cost of homeownership is far larger than what shows up on your mortgage statement.

 Let’s break down where it goes.